OpenTTD/OpenTTD/readme.txt

 The configuration file for OpenTTD (openttd.cfg) is in a simple Windows-like .INI format.
 It's mostly undocumented.
 Almost all settings can be changed ingame by using the 'Advanced Settings' window.
-When you can not find openttd.cfg you should look in the directories as described in section 4.2.
+When you cannot find openttd.cfg you should look in the directories as described in section 4.2.
 If you do not have an openttd.cfg OpenTTD will create one after closing.